 Apple today officially seeded the latest developer beta software for the latest iteration of iOS.

-Today, Apple seeded the second developer beta of iOS 11.2.
+Today, Apple seeded the first developer beta of iOS 11.2.
 This first developer seed follows in line with the public launch of iOS 11.0.3 earlier in October.
-Apple released iOS 11.1 at the beginning of November.
+Meanwhile, Apple is still also currently beta testing iOS 11.1, but that software should be released soon, along wit the public launch of the iPhone X later this week.

 Apple also has the public beta program, but there is no word on when a public beta of this latest beta will be released for the public beta testers.
 It may arrive sometime this week.

-If any new features are discovered in the second developer beta of iOS 11.2, we will update this post accordingly.
+If any new features are discovered in the first developer beta of iOS 11.2, we will update this post accordingly.